mojaloop/documentation/docs/technical/technical/deployment-guide/iac-deployment-guide.md

          ```

       1. Copy the ssh key.
-      1. Paste the ssh key here (use a meaningful and descriptive folder name):
+      1. Paste the ssh key into a new file on your computer (use a meaningful and descriptive folder name):

          ```bash
          vi ~/.ssh/<FOLDER_NAME>